-That family member could earn up to $38,600 annually without paying capital gains tax if she were single.
-Gifting the property would be a way of choosing a more favorable tax rate on appreciated investments prior to a potential sale.
+That family member could earn up to $40,400 annually without paying any capital gains tax if they were single and held onto the property for more than a year.
+Gifting the property would be a way of choosing a more favorable tax rate on appreciated investments before a potential sale.

 What to Do?

-You can simply keep the gift.
-You'll be on the hook for taxes if you sell the property, but if you hold it until you die, the basis will step up and your heirs can sell it and shelter some of the capital gains.
+- You can simply keep the gift.
+You'll be on the hook for taxes if you sell the property, but the basis will step up for your heirs if you hold onto it until you die.
+They can then sell it and shelter some of the capital gains.

-You can give the property back.
-The donor's cost basis would be the same as your cost basis, which is to say that it is his original cost basis as adjusted for depreciation and other factors which transferred to you when he gave it to you.
+- You can give the property back.
+The donor's cost basis would be the same as your cost basis, which means it would be their original cost basis as adjusted for depreciation.
+They could then potentially leave the property to you as an inheritance instead.

 - Finally, you can give the property to someone else, perhaps your child or another relative.
 Choose someone who wouldn't be subject to capital gains tax based on their income if they should sell.
 You might also give it to a charity, which can take all the gains tax-free and you'll get an itemized tax deduction besides, subject to certain rules.